Radon Testing | Quality First Home Inspection

 What is Radon?

 In 1900, radon became the fifth radioactive element discovered.
-Radon is a naturally occurring element that is produced by the radioactive decay of radium 226, which can be found in many types of ores, stones and rocks, all common to PEI.
+Radon is a naturally occurring element that is produced by the radioactive decay of radium 226, which can be found in many types of ores, stones and rocks, all common to Alberta.

 Why is it a Problem?